can-i-end-my-tenancy-early-happy-family-children-moving-into-new-home

 It’s always best to be open and honest about your situation.
 And propose solutions to end the agreement on amenable terms.

 Negotiating a surrender requires you and your landlord to reach an agreement.
 Once agreed, you normally outline the terms in a ‘deed of surrender.’
-Which both you and your landlord should sign in agreement.
+Both you and your landlord should sign the agreement.

 Two ways a landlord might agree to end a tenancy early: